spinalcordtoolbox/disc-labeling-hourglass/README.md

 Their work was [published](https://dl.acm.org/doi/abs/10.1007/978-3-030-87589-3_42) in a paper called "Stacked Hourglass Network with a Multi-level Attention Mechanism: Where to Look for Intervertebral Disc Labeling" for a MICCAI Workshop in 2021

-This repository will be used to train and test the `Stacked Hourglass Network` in different MR case scenario and to compare his results with the current `sct_label_vertebrae` function implemented in the [spinalcordtoolbox](https://github.com/spinalcordtoolbox/spinalcordtoolbox) and other disc labeling technics described in the literature.
+This repository will be used to train and test the `Stacked Hourglass Network` in different MR case scenario.

 ## Cross references